-All of our VPS solutions are based on KVM virtualization, and thanks to our partnership with DigitalOcean – you can now choose from 11 centers spread around the world.
+All of our Linux VPS solutions are based on KVM virtualization, and thanks to our partnership with AWS – you can now choose from data centers spread around the world.

-With our managed VPS plans, you can opt to use cPanel & WHM to take full advantage of its numerous security features.
+With our managed VPS plans, you can opt to use cPanel & WHM on different operating systems to take full advantage of its numerous server security features.
 Alternatively, you can choose a much more affordable solution that is just as powerful.

 SPanel is an all-in-one management solution designed specifically for ScalaHosting’s virtual private servers.
 It’s our answer to cPanel’s 2019 pricing policy changes, and its goal is to allow users to have a reliable, fully managed VPS service at a reasonable price.
 SPanel is equipped with all the tools and features you need to operate your projects in the best possible hosting environment.

 SPanel VPS servers also come with an innovative security system called SShield.
 It monitors your web server in real-time, and it uses artificial intelligence services to block almost all known attacks.
 If it does detect an unusual behavior – it informs the client immediately.

 Because we developed SPanel and SShield ourselves, we can offer them as a part of our managed VPS hosting plans at no additional cost.
 This enables us to have some of the most competitively-priced managed virtual servers on the market.